MicrosoftDocs/azure-monitor-docs/articles/advisor/advisor-reference-operational-excellence-recommendations.md

 ### The iControl REST interface has an unauthenticated remote command execution vulnerability

-An unauthenticated remote command execution vulnerability allows for unauthenticated attackers with network access to the iControl REST interface, through the BIG-IP management interface and self IP addresses, to execute arbitrary system commands, create or delete files, and disable services.
+An unauthenticated remote command execution vulnerability allows attackers with network access to the iControl REST interface to execute arbitrary system commands.
+They can also create or delete files and disable services through the BIG-IP management interface and self IP addresses.
 This vulnerability can only be exploited through the control plane and can't be exploited through the data plane.
 Exploitation can lead to complete system compromise.
 The BIG-IP system in Appliance mode is also vulnerable.

 Learn more about [Virtual machine - GetF5vulnK03009991 (The iControl REST interface has an unauthenticated remote command execution vulnerability.)](https://support.f5.com/csp/article/K03009991).

 ### NVA Accelerated Networking enabled but potentially not working

-Desired state for Accelerated Networking is set to ‘true’ for one or more interfaces on your VM, but actual state for accelerated networking isn't enabled.
+Desired state for Accelerated Networking is set to `true` for one or more interfaces on your VM, but actual state for accelerated networking isn't enabled.

 Learn more about [Virtual machine - GetVmListANDisabled (NVA Accelerated Networking enabled but potentially not working.)](/azure/virtual-network/create-vm-accelerated-networking-cli).

 ### Virtual machines with Citrix Application Delivery Controller (ADC) and accelerated networking enabled might disconnect during maintenance operation

-We have identified that you're running a Network virtual Appliance (NVA) called Citrix Application Delivery Controller (ADC), and the NVA has accelerated networking enabled.
+We identified that you're running a Network virtual Appliance (NVA) called Citrix Application Delivery Controller (ADC), and the NVA has accelerated networking enabled.
 The Virtual machine that this NVA is deployed on might experience connectivity issues during a platform maintenance operation.
-It is recommended that you follow the article provided by the vendor: https://aka.ms/Citrix_CTX331516
+It's recommended that you follow the article provided by the vendor: https://aka.ms/Citrix_CTX331516

 Learn more about [Virtual machine - GetCitrixVFRevokeError (Virtual machines with Citrix Application Delivery Controller (ADC) and accelerated networking enabled might disconnect during maintenance operation)](https://aka.ms/Citrix_CTX331516).

 ### Update your outdated Azure Spring Cloud SDK to the latest version

-We have identified API calls from an outdated Azure Spring Cloud SDK.
+We identified API calls from an outdated Azure Spring Cloud SDK.
 We recommend upgrading to the latest version for the latest fixes, performance improvements, and new feature capabilities.

 Learn more about [Spring Cloud Service - SpringCloudUpgradeOutdatedSDK (Update your outdated Azure Spring Cloud SDK to the latest version)](/azure/spring-cloud).

 ### Update Azure Spring Cloud API Version

-We have identified API calls from outdated Azure Spring Cloud API for resources under this subscription.
+We identified API calls from outdated Azure Spring Cloud API for resources under this subscription.
 We recommend switching to the latest Spring Cloud API version.
 You need to update your existing code to use the latest API version.
 Also, you need to upgrade your Azure SDK and Azure CLI to the latest version, which ensures you receive the latest features and performance improvements.

 Learn more about [Spring Cloud Service - UpgradeAzureSpringCloudAPI (Update Azure Spring Cloud API Version)](/azure/spring-cloud).